RutenkolkC/corona_hhu/www.corona.hhu.de/en/covid-19-suspected-and-confirmed-cases-hygiene-policy.html.md

 policy.html#c453058)[How do you recognise the disease?](covid-19-suspected-
 and-confirmed-cases-hygiene-policy.html#c453059)[How can we protect ourselves?](covid-19-suspected-and-confirmed-cases-hygiene-
-policy.html#c453060)[[Translate to English:] (Kopie 3)](covid-19-suspected-
+policy.html#c453060)[What should I do if I feel ill?](covid-19-suspected-and- confirmed-cases-hygiene-policy.html#c453061)[[Translate to English:] (Kopie 3)](covid-19-suspected-and-confirmed-cases-hygiene-
-and-confirmed-cases-hygiene-policy.html#c452580)["COVID-19, Suspected and
-confirmed cases, Hygiene policy" topic group](covid-19-suspected-and- confirmed-cases-hygiene-policy.html#c438660)[Main points in brief on COVID-19 and on handling suspected and confirmed cases](covid-19-suspected-and- confirmed-cases-hygiene-policy.html#c439137)[COVID-19](covid-19-suspected-and- confirmed-cases-hygiene-policy.html#c453068)[Still have questions?](covid-19-suspected-and-confirmed-cases-hygiene-
+policy.html#c452580)["COVID-19, Suspected and confirmed cases, Hygiene policy" topic group](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c438660)[Main points in brief on COVID-19 and on handling suspected and confirmed cases](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c439137)[COVID-19](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c453068)[Still have questions?](covid-19-suspected-and-confirmed-
-policy.html#c439138)[Main points in brief on COVID-19 and on handling suspected and confirmed cases](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c439136)[As a supervisor – how do I proceed if one of my employees reports a (suspected) infection with COVID-19?](covid-19-suspected-and- confirmed-cases-hygiene-policy.html#c0)
+cases-hygiene-policy.html#c439138)[Main points in brief on COVID-19 and on handling suspected and confirmed cases](covid-19-suspected-and-confirmed- cases-hygiene-policy.html#c439136)[As a supervisor – how do I proceed if one of my employees reports a (suspected) infection with COVID-19?](covid-19-suspected-and-confirmed-cases-hygiene-policy.html#c0)

   * [DE](../hygienekonzept.html)
   * EN